• Skip to main content

 Treatment

-As fragrances, dyes and other chemicals can exacerbate eczema, it is important to use fragrance free and sensitive skin self-care and laundry products.
+As fragrances, dyes and other chemicals can exacerbate this, it is important to use fragrance free and sensitive skin self-care and laundry products.
 Avoid alcohol based products, including aerosol and waterless hand sanitizers, as alcohol is very drying for the skin.
-Antihistamines taken routinely can decrease the itch associated with eczema and are particularly helpful in patients with associated hay fever and seasonal allergies.
+Antihistamines taken routinely can decrease the itch associated with this skin condition and are particularly helpful in patients with associated hay fever and seasonal allergies.

-Because eczema cannot be cured, a patient will always have the tendency for flares of the skin.
+Because it cannot be cured, a patient will always have the tendency for flares of the skin.
 And while hereditary eczema cannot be prevented, the frequency and severity of the flares can be managed with good skin care and avoidance of irritants.
+At The Center for Dermatology and Plastic Surgery, we’re committed to delivering exceptional care for all your skin concerns.

 Uneven Skin Tone